 Cancer is a disease that requires an integrated approach to diagnosis.
 It is possible to make such a diagnosis reliably only after a complex of studies.
-But the suspicion of this disease can be caused by conventional tests that are easy to do in almost any laboratory.
-It is laboratory diagnostics that help determine which organ has potential problems, and then purposefully look for their cause.
+But conventional tests can cause suspicion of this disease.
+Besides, those are easy to do in almost any laboratory.
+It is a laboratory diagnostic that helps determine which organ has potential problems, and then purposefully look for their cause.
 So what tests to do to identify bowel cancer and accurately assess the presence of the disease.

-A malignant tumour is an actively growing tissue that requires a large amount of building material and energy.
+A malignant tumour is an actively growing tissue that requires a large amount of “building material” and energy.
 It actively consumes substances necessary for the growth of the organism and releases metabolic products, including those with toxicity.
-The main changes are associated with these two processes, what can be seen in the results of blood tests.
+In other words, the main changes associated with these two processes.
+And, the results of blood tests would show that.

 Specific changes rarely appear in the urine test in the case of cancer.
 But any deviations in the results is a reason to conduct a more thorough examination.